micahdbak/exeirus/README.md

 ## Description

-"This is a game.
-Complete it, and you will be rewarded.
-You will come across a great many puzzles.
-By solving a puzzle, your solution will guide you to the next puzzle.
-But do not rush, for every puzzle contains something else that is vital to this game's completion.
-Keep an eye out for things that look awry, because there are keys hidden in every puzzle, in nearly every page. ..." (from index.html)
+This game consists of a series of cryptographic puzzles, riddles, and internet oddities.
+You will need to think outside of the box to find secret codes hidden in webpages, and ciphers.

-EXEIRUS is an ARG (Alternative Reality Game) created for the Simon Fraser University's Computing Science Student Society.
+EXEIRUS is an Alternative Reality Game created for the Simon Fraser University's Computing Science Student Society.

-The game consists of puzzles that must be completed in sequential order, each puzzle providing a key.
-When every puzzle is completed, these keys can be combined to create a master-key.
-This master-key is part of the URL of the completion page.
-Finding this completion page ends the game, and thus whoever gets there first is declared the winner.

 ## Installing